Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Introduction

-The aim of the present manuscript is to investigate robust Orlicz spaces in a setting of potentially nondominated sets $\CP$ of probability priors instead of a single reference probability measure $\P$. \textit{A priori}, such a construction faces a choice among two paths, though, which often lead to the same result if a probability space $(\Omega,\CF,\P)$ is underlying.
-As an illustrative example, consider the case of a classical $L^p(\P)$-space, for $p\in[1,\infty)$.
-It can be obtained either by a \textit{top-down} approach, considering the maximal set of all equivalence classes of real-valued measurable functions on which the norm $\Norm_{L^p(\P)}:=\E_\P[|\, \cdot\, |^p]^{1/p}$ is finite.
-Or, equivalently, by proceeding in a \textit{bottom-up} manner, closing a smaller test space of, say, bounded random variables w.r.t.\ the norm $\Norm_{L^p(\P)}$.
-If the underlying state space is topological, one has even more degrees of freedom and may select suitable spaces of \textit{continuous functions} as a test space.
-Both approaches lead to a \textit{Banach lattice}, which naturally carries the $\P$-almost-sure order, and this turns out to be $L^p(\P)$ in both cases.
+{The present manuscript investigates \textit{robust} Orlicz spaces in a setting of potentially nondominated sets $\CP$ of probability measures and the role of separability in financial and economic applications.} \textit{A priori}, {the construction of robust Orlicz spaces} can follow two conceivable paths which often lead to the same result if a probability space is underlying, {i.e., $\CP=\{\P\}$.} The classical $L^p(\P)$-space, for $p\in[1,\infty)$, shall serve as illustration.
+It can be obtained either by a \textit{top-down} approach, considering the maximal set of all equivalence classes of real-valued measurable functions with finite norm $\Norm_{L^p(\P)}:=\E_\P[|\,\cdot\,|^p]^{1/p}$; or, equivalently, by proceeding in a \textit{bottom-up} manner, closing a smaller test space of, say, bounded random variables w.r.t.\ the norm $\Norm_{L^p(\P)}$.
+If the underlying state space is topological, one has even more degrees of freedom and may select suitable spaces of continuous functions as a test space.
+Both approaches lead to a \textit{Banach lattice} which naturally carries the $\P$-almost-sure order, and this turns out to be $L^p(\P)$ in both cases.
 Morally speaking, the reason for this equivalence is that $\Norm_{L^p(\P)}$ is not very robust and rather insensitive to the tail behaviour of a given random variable.
-It may therefore come as no surprise that the two paths tend to diverge substantially for \textit{robust Orlicz spaces}, and this note may be understood as a comparison of the two approaches.
+In general, the two paths tend to diverge substantially for \textit{(robust) Orlicz spaces}, {while both turn out to have their economic merits.
+The present note may be understood as a comparison of the two approaches against the backdrop of financial applications.}

-As top-down approach, we suggest to consider a fixed measurable space $(\Omega,\CF)$, a nonempty set of probability measures $\CP$ on $(\Om,\CF)$, and a family $\Phi=(\phi_\P)_{\P\in\CP}$ of Orlicz functions.
-As usual, we consider the quotient space $L^0(\CP)$ of all real-valued measurable functions on $(\Omega,\CF)$ up to $\CP$-quasi-sure ($\CP$-q.s.) equality.
-On $L^0(\CP)$, we define the robust Luxemburg norm
+Throughout, we consider a fixed measurable space $(\Omega,\CF)$, a nonempty set of probability measures (priors) $\CP$ on $(\Om,\CF)$, and a family $\Phi=(\phi_\P)_{\P\in\CP}$ of Orlicz functions, {possibly varying with the prior.} On the quotient space $L^0(\CP)$ of all real-valued measurable functions on $(\Omega,\CF)$ up to $\CP$-quasi-sure ($\CP$-q.s.) equality, we consider the robust Luxemburg norm